 The Dangers of Our Perpetual Ministry Activity

 How much dust are you kicking up?
 How do you identify if your ministry is kicking up dust clouds?
-Maybe the best way to identify the cloud is to understand the things it might be hiding.
+Maybe the best way to identify the cloud is to understand the things the cloud might be hiding.

 - An absence of true direction